hypersign-protocol/docs/validator/running-a-testnet-validator-node.md

 cp $DAEMON_PATH $DAEMON_HOME/cosmovisor/genesis/bin
 ```

+### Run Full Node

+You can run cosmovisor in either of the following ways:

+**Standalone**

 * Start node using Cosmovisor

 ```
 cosmovisor run start
 ```
+> Note: `cosmovisor` looks for the environment variable `DAEMON_NAME` and `DAEMON_HOME`.
+Make sure to run the above command in the same terminal window where the said environment variables are set.

+**As a system service**

+- Change directory: `cd /etc/systemd/system`
+- Add the [Cosmovisor system service file](https://github.com/hypersign-protocol/hid-node/blob/main/contrib/hidnoded-cosmovisor.service) to `/etc/systemd/system` directory.
+- Open the system service file and make necessary changes in line 7, in case your `hid-node` config path is different.
+- Reload service files: `sudo systemctl daemon-reload`
+- To enable your service on every reboot: `sudo systemctl enable hidnoded-cosmovisor.service`
+- To start the service: `sudo systemctl start hidnoded-cosmovisor.service`
+- To check the status of service: `sudo systemctl status hidnoded-cosmovisor.service`
+- To restart the service: `sudo systemctl restart hidnoded-cosmovisor.service`

 ### Promotion of Full Node to Validator Node